nodejs/node/doc/api/events.md

 Because listeners are managed using an internal array, calling this will change the position indices of any listener registered *after* the listener being removed.
-This will not impact the order in which listeners are called, but it will means that any copies of the listener array as returned by the `emitter.listeners()` method will need to be recreated.
+This will not impact the order in which listeners are called, but it means that any copies of the listener array as returned by the `emitter.listeners()` method will need to be recreated.

-Returns a reference to the `EventEmitter` so calls can be chained.
+Returns a reference to the `EventEmitter`, so that calls can be chained.

 ### emitter.setMaxListeners(n)